Remote, flexible work is fast becoming the new normal, and for a good reason.

-With more and more families exiting to big cities for that elusive work-life balance a tree/sea change is by no means odd anymore.
-Lots of people I come across are working a few days from their home in the mountains, farm, beach or whatever!
+With more-and-more families exiting big cities in search of that elusive work-life balance, a tree or sea change is no longer an odd choice!
+Lots of people I come across are working a few days from their home in the mountains, farm, beach or wherever they call home!

 - More retiree buyers